UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 Once the offer has been selected, the API consumer can proceed to the booking of that offer.
 Along with the offer, optional or mandatory reservations or ancillaries can be booked as well.
-The optional offer parts can be identified easily in the offers as they will always be linked with an admission product (in `admission.reservations` or `admission.ancillaries`).
-The link contains the relationType property, which indicates whether the pointed reservation or ancillary is included (in which case it is not needed to explicitly add it in the booking request), mandatory (the reservation or ancillary must be added in the booking request) or optional (the reservation or ancillary can be added in the booking request.
+The optional offer parts can be easily identified in the offers as they will always be linked with an admission product (in `admission.reservations` or `admission.ancillaries`).
+The link contains the relationType property, which indicates whether the pointed reservation or ancillary is included (in which case it is not needed to explicitly add it in the booking request), mandatory (the reservation or ancillary must be added in the booking request) or optional (the reservation or ancillary may be added in the booking request).

 Adding optional or mandatory elements is simply done by adding the respective offer part in the booking request (cf YAML specifications) `POST /bookings`.